pokitto/pokitto.github.io/start/learn/quickstart/step3.md

 1. Put Pokitto in the flashing mode.
 The video in the end of the page shows how to do it (from the start of the video to 4:47).
 Just do not download the binary as instructed in the video, as we are going to use our own.

-2. If you installed Femto IDE under the "$HOME/bin/FemtoIDE" folder, open the terminal in the folder: "$HOME/bin/FemtoIDE/project/HelloCPP"
+2. If you installed Femto IDE under the "$HOME/bin/FemtoIDE" folder, open the terminal in the folder: "$HOME/bin/FemtoIDE/project/MyHello"

 3. Copy the binary file to the flashing drive like below and wait for 5 seconds:
-`dd bs=1024 conv=nocreat,notrunc if=Hello\ CPP.bin of=/media/$USER/CRP\ DISABLD/firmware.bin`
+`dd bs=1024 conv=nocreat,notrunc if=MyHello.bin of=/media/$USER/CRP\ DISABLD/firmware.bin`

 4. Power off and on Pokitto.
 Press A until you see the game screen.